staceygillespie/DreamBig/content/dreambox.md

 * I love being able to quickly see everything I have
 * Totes made out of strong and sturdy material
 * Can accommodate 12 x 12 paper, watercolor pads, vinyl, etc.
-* I love to use them as Project totes -- everything for one projects in one place
+* I love to use them as Project totes -- everything for one project in one place
 * Dream Box comes with 40 totes -- upgradable to 80

 ![](/images/gillespie-stacey4-27-21-25.jpg)